Higher Education | The Jed Foundation

 Pressure to Be Perfect Toolkit

-JED and Instagram created this interactive toolkit to help students learn how to create a healthy self-image and use social media in a way that can support their emotional well-being.
+Access the interactive toolkit created by JED and Instagram, designed to help students learn how to develop a healthy self-image and use social media in ways that enhance their emotional well-being.

 Download the guide